-Permits.
-A permit to acquire, valid for 10 days, is required for every purchase of a handgun.
+Permits A permit to acquire, valid for 10 days, is required for every purchase of a handgun.
 A permit to acquire, valid for 1 year, is required for unlimited purchases of long guns.
 A license is needed to carry a handgun.

-Background checks.
-Four police departments are points of contact for the NICS and conduct checks required by Federal and State law on applicants for permits to acquire handguns or long guns.
+Background checks Four police departments are points of contact for the NICS and conduct checks required by Federal and State law on applicants for permits to acquire handguns or long guns.
 State law mandates that a permit application be approved or denied within 20 days.
 ATF allows permits to acquire and licenses to carry to be used for purchases in lieu of the NICS check.

-Waiting period.
-A 14-day waiting period, which begins when an application is filed, must expire before a permit to acquire can be issued, regardless of when a background check is completed.

-Information from applicants.
-The Hawaii permit application requests the following: name, previous name, home address, business address, occupation, race, gender, height, weight, date and place of birth, hair and eye color, Social Security number, and mental health history.
-Fingerprinting and photographing of first-time applicants is required.
+Waiting period A 14-day waiting period, which begins when an application is filed, must expire before a permit to acquire can be issued, regardless of when a background check is completed.
+Information from applicants The Hawaii permit application requests the following: name, previous name, home address, business address, occupation, race, gender, height, weight, date and place of birth, hair and eye color, Social Security number, and mental health history.
+Fingerprinting and photographing of first-time applicants is required; thereafter, only a yearly photograph is taken (or whenever the applicant renews a permit to acquire).

-Purchaser fees.
-First-time permit applicants are charged \$24 to subsidize the FBI fingerprint check.
+Purchaser fees First-time permit applicants are charged \$24 to subsidize the FBI fingerprint check.

-State data.
-Hawaii maintains an automated control repository which includes criminal history and domestic violence misdemeanor data.
+State data Hawaii maintains an automated control repository which includes criminal history and domestic violence misdemeanor data.
 Mental health data are recorded manually.

-Retention of records.
-Data on approved and denied applications are retained indefinitely.
+Retention of records Data on approved and denied applications are retained indefinitely.

-Registration.
-All firearms are required to be registered in Hawaii, except for certain antique or inoperable devices.
+Registration All firearms acquired in Hawaii or brought into the State are required to be registered, except for certain antique or inoperable devices.

-Appeals of denials.
-State law does not provide an appeal procedure for permit denials.
+Appeals of denials State law does not provide an appeal procedure for permit denials.